Sour Cream Cinnamon Streusel Coffee Cake

 You sound like a lovely lady of faith and that is a big draw for me.
 I’m a grandma of deep faith and I love that young ladies are not ashamed to announce that they are as well.

 I get emails about my religion on a regular basis, and I love it!
 I’m a member of The Church of Jesus Christ of Latter Day Saints.
 I believe that Jesus is my Savior and that we have a living prophet on the earth today.
 It’s awesome.
-If you have any questions about my religion, I’d love to talk to you about it.
-Shoot me an email!
-Karen@thefoodcharlatan.com.
+If you have any questions, I’d love to talk to you about it.
+Message me on Instagram!

 Funny comments on particular recipes: